valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 * text

 These values determine the type of search that will shown.
-For example when the datatype is `date` the search field will be a datepicker
+For example when the datatype is `date` the search field will be a datepicker.

 ### Fieldtype
 The allowed values for fieldtype are: